 The COVID-19 crisis is continuing to upend many people’s lives.
 It’s important that pet owners and community cat caregivers in your community know how to ensure their animals get the proper care should they become sick or otherwise indisposed.
 Share our resources:

-With a plan in place, we can Keep Families TogetherTM and keep animals out of shelters and in their homes and colonies where they belong.
+With a plan in place, we can prioritize Keeping Families TogetherTM and keep animals out of shelters and in their homes and colonies where they belong.
 While the pandemic has gone on for more than half the year, there are families with animals and community cat caregivers who are out of jobs and facing financial hardship.
 We want to do all that we can to assure these families are not separated from their animals.

 Adjust Spay and Neuter Protocols

-Alley Cat Allies is aware that spay and neuter services are greatly limited due to the COVID-19 pandemic.
+Alley Cat Allies is aware that spay and neuter services are limited due to the COVID-19 pandemic.
 However, many animal shelters are moving forward with special protocols in place to accommodate.